 He recalled that one morning a Japanese medic made them stand at attention.
 “Once, a Jap Medical corpsman had us stand in ranks morning while he tried to find out which of us had slept through reveille.
 He asked if any of us were sleeping before the bugle lew, and no one answered.
 So he asked ‘Well, who was sleeping just a little before the bugle?’
 He kept us there an hour until it was time to go to work.”

-In 1946, he had his first name legally changed to Frank.
+In 1946, he had his first name legally changed to Frank and became a U.S. Citizen on February 27th.
 According to records, he registered for the draft on July 19, 1946, since he had not registered before the war.
-Frank was promoted to sergeant and was discharged on September 15, 1946.
+He was promoted to sergeant and was discharged on September 15, 1946.

 Frank Orendain passed away on August 7, 2009, in Fresno, California, and was buried at San Joaquin National Cemetery, Gustine, California.